tsaie79/virtual-kubelet-cmd/README.md

 spec:
   containers:
   - name: job-user1
-    image: user1 #no effect
+    image: user1 #required but no effect
-    command: [""]
+    command: [""] #required but no effect
     volumeMounts:
     - name: user1
-      mountPath: "/no/effect"
+      mountPath: "/no/effect" #required but no effect
   volumes:
     - name: user1
       configMap: